 Natalia Zukerman will present The Women Who Rode Away, her multi-media show as part of the Library’s Ridgefield Folk and Votes for Women series.

-The Women’s Hour: The Great Fight for the Vote – An Author Talk with Elaine Weiss
+The Woman’s Hour: The Great Fight to Win the Vote – An Author Talk with Elaine Weiss

 Sunday, April 19, 2 PM @ Ridgefield Library

 Elaine Weiss is a journalist and author whose work has appeared in The Atlantic, Harper’s, The New York Times, and The Christian Science Monitor , as well as in reports and documentaries for National Public Radio and Voice of America.
-A MacDowell Colony Fellow and Pushcart Prize Editor’s Choice honoree, she is the author of the highly acclaimed narrative non-fiction book, The Woman’s Hour: The Great Fight for the Vote (Viking 2018), hailed as a “riveting, nail-biting political thriller” with powerful parallels to today’s political environment.
-Weiss is also the author of Fruits of Victory: The Woman’s Land Army in the Great War , the inspiring story of a long-forgotten women’s movement.
+A MacDowell Colony Fellow and Pushcart Prize Editor’s Choice honoree, she is the author of the highly acclaimed narrative non-fiction book, The Woman’s Hour: The Great Fight to Win the Vote (Viking 2018), hailed as a “riveting, nail-biting political thriller” with powerful parallels to today’s political environment.
+Weiss is also the author of Fruits of Victory: The Woman’s Land Army in the Great War, the inspiring story of a long-forgotten women’s movement.
 She lives in Baltimore.
-Please register.